fgafford/UVHelperScript/README.md

 <h2>==== License and Legal ====</h2>
 This project is licensed under the terms of the MIT license.
 You can copy, fork, and extend for the benefit of the project.
-See LICENCSE.txt for more info.
+See LICENSE.txt for more info.

-Icon images are Copyright of : http://www.iconarchive.com/
+Icon images are Copyright of: http://www.iconarchive.com/